Count Me In! Story of change

 In 2018 the Indian Minister of Women and Children’s Development introduced the new Trafficking for Persons Bill, which failed to make a clear distinction between the victims of sexual exploitation or human trafficking and persons who voluntarily choose to sell sex for a living, thereby criminalising all adult sex work.

-The three groups, NNWS, AINSW and ADARSHA, independently and jointly launched nationwide advocacy efforts to fight the Anti-Trafficking Bill.
+The three groups, anonymous, AINSW and ADARSHA, independently and jointly launched nationwide advocacy efforts to fight the Anti-Trafficking Bill.
 They lobbied at state and national levels and held regular meetings with government agencies and parliamentarians, including opposition leaders.
-NNSW organised seven regional meetings to foster a better understanding of the bill and to build the advocacy skills of over 100 sex workers on the distinction between sex work and trafficking, so that they could present their concerns to their parliamentarians.
+The anonymous group organised seven regional meetings to foster a better understanding of the bill and to build the advocacy skills of over 100 sex workers on the distinction between sex work and trafficking, so that they could present their concerns to their parliamentarians.
 Sex workers met with more than 20 Members of Parliament to discuss the bill.

 In the process of advancing this strategy the AINSW was able to build a coalition beyond the sex worker groups including other workers in trade unions and other movements such as disability rights, transgender rights and women’s rights movements.
-CMI!’s partners also brought public attention to the issue; some 30 - 35 newspaper articles spoke about the efforts of sex workers, mentioning NNSW specifically.
-To strengthen their presence at the national level and to amplify their lobbying and advocacy efforts, NNSW opened an office in New Delhi.
+CMI!’s partners also brought public attention to the issue; some 30 - 35 newspaper articles spoke about the efforts of sex workers.

 Sensing widespread opposition, the Indian government communicated that they would not present the bill, but rather referred it to a Parliamentary Standing Committee for review, consultation and revision.
 Per parliamentary procedure, this bill has lapsed and will have to be reintroduced in the lower house of Parliament, starting the process all over again.
 With this victory behind them, CMI!’s partners continue to speak out and convey their message: “Nothing about Us, Without US”.
 In the words of one of the partners: